taskmates/taskmates-directory/tools/_gh.md

 Always pipe the output of your commands to `tail` or `cat` to suppress unnecessary non-ascii output from the `gh` command.

 Example:

+    # verify the structure of the output
+    !gh repo view --json nameWithOwner | head -n 20

+    # select the relevant information
     !gh repo view --json nameWithOwner --jq '.nameWithOwner' | cat

-Before trying to filter the output with `jq` or `--jq`, take a peek at the raw output to understand its structure.
+Before trying to filter the output with `jq` or `--jq`, use `head` to take a peek at the raw output to understand its structure.
+Don't assume the output structure is what you expect.

 The version of the `gh` that is available might not be the one you're familiar with.
 If a command doesn't work as you expected, run `gh <...subcommands> --help` to see the correct usage of the command.